Subordinationism: Seventeenth-century Arminianism

 Jacobus Arminius (1560–1609), in contrast to Calvin, argued that the begetting of the Son should be understood as the generation of the person of the Son and therefore the attribute of self-existence, or aseitas, belonged to the Father alone.
 His disciple, Simon Bisschop (1583–1643), who assumed the name Episcopius, went further speaking openly and repeatedly of the subordination of the Son.
 He wrote, "It is certain from these same scriptures that to these people's divinity and divine perfections [the Son and the Spirit] are attributed, but not collaterally or co-ordinately, but subordinately."
 Ellis says: "His discussion of the importance of recognizing subordination among the persons takes up nearly half of the chapter on the Trinity, and the following four chapters are largely taken up with the implications of this subordination."
 In seventeenth-century England, Arminian subordinationism gained wide support from leading English divines, including Bishop George Bull (1634–1710), Bishop John Pearson (1683–1689) and Samuel Clarke (1675–1729), one of the most learned biblical scholars of his day.

 Current views

 Eastern Orthodox

-According to the Eastern Orthodox view, the Son is derived from the Father who alone is without cause or origin.
-In this view, the Son is co-eternal with the Father or even in terms of the co-equal uncreated nature shared by the Father and Son.
-This view is sometimes misunderstood by Western Christians as subordinationism.
-The same doctrine is asserted by western theologians such as Augustine even when not using the technical term i.e. Monarchy of the Father.
-Western view is often viewed by the Eastern Church as being close to Modalism.
+The Eastern Orthodox doctrine of the Trinity is defined by the Monarchy of the Father, the teaching that the Father is the sole cause (aitia), source (pēgē), and principle (archē) of divinity, from whom the Son is eternally begotten, and the Holy Spirit eternally proceeds.
+Within this framework, the Son and the Spirit are understood to be eternally subordinate to the Father in terms of personal origin, while remaining fully consubstantial (homoousios) and co-equal in divine nature.
+As patristic scholar R.P.C.
+Hanson observed, prior to the late fourth century, "virtually every theologian, East and West, accepted some form of subordinationism," a tendency that was reflected in the writings of pre-Nicene fathers such as Irenaeus of Lyons, Justin Martyr, and Origen, who used subordinating language when describing the Son's relationship to the Father.
+The Cappadocian Fathers systematized this eternal order (taxis), with St. Basil the Great teaching that the Holy Spirit is joined to the Father "through the one Son" and that goodness and holiness reach from the Father "through the Only-begotten to the Spirit," while St. Gregory of Nazianzus distinguished the Son's generation (gennesis) from the Spirit's procession (ekporeusis), both originating from the Father alone.
+Orthodox theology maintains that this eternal derivation from the Father implies no inferiority of nature—the Son and Spirit are "co-eternal" and "co-equal" because they possess the identical divine essence, receiving it eternally from the Father—but it does establish an eternal relationship of causation in which the Father alone is the source of divinity, a distinction that underlies the Orthodox rejection of the Filioque on the grounds that adding the Son as a second source would compromise the Father's sole monarchy.